awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

 ## Additional Amazon EKS add\-ins from independent software vendors<a name="workloads-add-ons-available-vendors"></a>

 In addition to the previous list of Amazon EKS add\-ons, you can also add a wide selection of operational software Amazon EKS add\-ons from independent software vendors\.
-The following add\-ons are only available for clusters created after November 27, 2022\.
-Installation on clusters created before that date might fail\.
 Choose an add\-on to learn more about it and its installation requirements\.

 ### Dynatrace<a name="add-on-dynatrace"></a>
 + **Publisher** – Dynatrace